 List of publications:

 Adaptive and Reinforcement Learning Approaches for Online Network Monitoring and Analysis.
 Sarah Wassermann, Thibaut Cuvelier, Pavol Mulinka, Pedro Casas.
-IEEE Transactions on Network and Service Management, November 2020.
+IEEE Transactions on Network and Service Management, vol. 18, no. 2, June 2021.
 IEEE Xplore.
 HAL (PDF).

 RAL — Reinforcement Active Learning for Network Traffic Monitoring and Analysis.
 Sarah Wassermann, Thibaut Cuvelier, Pedro Casas.
 Proceedings of the ACM SIGCOMM Conference Posters and Demos, online, August 2020.
 HAL (PDF).